Important: This app has been depreciated in favor of the Snowflake batch exports destination.

 Now that the app is configured, all you'll need to do is "Enable" it and PostHog will start exporting events to Snowflake!

-Why am I seeing connection issues with the Snowflake Export app?
+Why am I seeing connection issues?

 If you're running into connection issues please verify your login credentials, make sure all the permissions listed above have been granted to your user.